 What does it mean to secure a point?

-To make or secure a point you need move two or more checkers together on to the same point.
-That point is now secure and the opponent’s and your opponent may not land on the point as long as two or more of your checkers remain.
+To make or secure a point you need to move two or more checkers together onto the same point.
+That point is now secure and your opponent may not land on the point as long as two or more of your checkers remain.
 A series of points, side by side, is known as a prime.
 The ideal prime is a 6-prime which creates an impassable barrier to your opponent’s checkers.

 What is the home board?